How to value a stock

 Why should I value shares before buying?

 No-one wants to pay more than they need to for something and we all love a bargain.
-The basic goal of investing in shares is to buy when the price is low and sell when it's high to make a profit.
+The basic goal of investing in shares is to buy when the price is low and sell when it's higher in order to make a profit.

 Ready to invest?
 Compare online share trading platforms